schufo/umss/README.md

 ## Requirements

-The following conda packages are required:
+The following packages are required:

     pytorch=1.6.0
     matplotlib=3.3.1